-Poor moisture removal from bedding material, will lead to higher levels of ammonia and in turn lead to a higher risk of respiratory diseases.
-If conditions in the poultry house is too dry, there is also a bigger chance that birds will become irritated by dust.
+Poor moisture removal from bedding material will lead to higher levels of ammonia and in turn, lead to a higher risk of respiratory diseases.
+If conditions in the poultry house are too dry, there is also a bigger chance that birds will become irritated by dust.

 Exposure to Diseases and Disease Causing Vectors